 Lake Mead is in big trouble.
 The reservoir’s water level has dropped so much that it is now half empty.
 Scientists predict that it will probably never fill up to capacity again.
 This situation is a significant problem for the more than 22 million people who rely on the reservoir for their water supply.
 The water levels are also affecting the Southwest’s environment, which is closely tied to the fate of the Colorado River.

 There are many reasons for Lake Mead’s decreasing water levels.
 The main one is climate change, which causes less rain and snowfall in the area.
 The other factors include the ever-growing population of the Southwest and the subsequent increasing demand for more water.

 But, there are some things authorities can do to solve this problem.
 One is to reduce the amount of water that they use.
 Another is to find new ways to store and use water.
-So, there is now an initiative known as the Fill Lake Mead First Proposal, which aims to improve water situations for Lake Mead.
+So, there is now an initiative known as the Fill Lake Mead First Proposal, which aims to improve the water situations for Lake Mead.
 However, if things do not start to improve soon, there could be some major issues in the coming years.

-Why is Lake Mead So Popular?
+Why Is Lake Mead So Popular?

 Lake Mead is among the most popular tourist destinations in the U.S. The vast body of water is a popular spot for boating and water sports, kayaking, canoeing, swimming, sunbathing, and some of the nation’s best sport fishing.